ClusterHQ/fli-docker/README.md

 ## Usage

-To utilize the ClusterHQ `flitodock` utility, examine the following command line arguments.
+To utilize the ClusterHQ `fli-docker` utility, examine the following command line arguments.

 ```
-flitodock --help
+fli-docker --help
-Usage of flitodock:
+Usage of fli-docker:
   -c --compose-arguments string
     	Options to pass to Docker Compose such as 'up -d' (default "up")
   -f --manifest string